Since 2010, the ASRH&R project has been promoting positive behaviour among adolescents aged 10 to 24 years old.

 This programme is a continuation of the original Mountain Movers programme, which was launched in 2011.

-Family Package provides various services such as Elimination of Mother to Child Transmission (EMTCT) of HIV/AIDS, family planning, nutritional balance, and psychosocial support, among many others.
-The programme is implemented in 27 health centres through peer educators who help sensitise beneficiaries on proper care and treatment of HIV.
+Family Package services included family planning, Elimination of Mother to Child Transmission (EMTCT) of HIV/AIDS, nutritional balance, and psychosocial support.
+The EMTCT component was implemented in 32 health centres through peer educators, who helped sensitise beneficiaries on proper care and treatment of HIV.